-Tail spend is that niggling collection of transactional purchases that no one knows how to capture, control or curtail.
-It’s the spend not important enough for procurement to handle, but big enough to collectively cause a business some degree of concern.
+Tail spend is a collection of transactional purchases where the spend not important enough for procurement to handle, but big enough to collectively cause a business some degree of concern.

 If you liken it to your daily coffee consumption.
 Each day you buy a slightly overpriced coffee but don’t think too much of it.
 To make matters worse you might buy it from different places each day and you don’t take advantage of any loyalty schemes or discounts.
 On a day to day basis it doesn’t impact your piggy bank enough for you to notice, but add it up at the end of the month and you’re choking on your Macchiato, vowing to change your caffeine habits.

 Tail spend is fragmented and it reaches across a vast and unchecked supplier network with everyone in business doing it.
 This creates an incredibly complex web of buying activity, that becomes impossible to unpick.